-2 Reporters' Note 3 This section is identical to Section 3-1008 of the Uniform Probate Code.
-4 PART 8.
-5 COLLECTION OF PERSONAL PROPERTY BY AFFIDAVIT AND SUMMARY 6 ADMINISTRATION PROCEDURE FOR SMALL ESTATE 7 SECTION 2-801.
-COLLECTION OF PERSONAL PROPERTY BY AFFIDAVIT.
-8 (a) Thirty days after the death of a decedent, any person indebted to the decedent or 9 having possession of tangible personal property or an instrument evidencing a debt, obligation, 10 stock or chose in action belonging to the decedent shall make payment of the indebtedness or 11 deliver the tangible personal property or an instrument evidencing a debt, obligation, stock or 12 chose in action to a person claiming to be the successor of the decedent upon being presented an 13 affidavit made by or on behalf of the successor stating that: 14 (1) the value of the entire estate, including exempt property, wherever located, 15 less liens and encumbrances, does not exceed [\$25,000]; and 16 (2) 30 days have elapsed since the death of the decedent; and (3) no application or petition for the appointment of a personal representative is 17 18 pending or has been granted in any jurisdiction; and 19 (4) the claiming successor is entitled to payment or delivery of the property.
-20 (b) A transfer agent of any security shall change the registered ownership on the books of 21 a corporation from the decedent to the successor or successors upon the presentation of an 22 affidavit as provided in subsection (a).
-23 (c) The person paying, delivering, transferring, or issuing personal property or the administration.

-- evidence thereof pursuant to affidavit is discharged and released to the same extent as if he dealt with a personal representative of the decedent.
-The person is not required to see to the application of the personal property or evidence thereof or to inquire into the truth of any statement in the affidavit.
-If any person to whom an affidavit is delivered refuses to pay, deliver, transfer, or issue any personal property or evidence thereof, it may be recovered or its payment, delivery, transfer, or issuance compelled upon proof of their right in a proceeding brought for the purpose by or on behalf of the persons entitled thereto.
-Any person to whom payment, delivery, - 8 transfer or issuance is made is answerable and accountable therefor to any personal 9 representative of the estate or to any other person having a superior right.
+1 property, or transfer the intangible personal property to a person claiming to be the successor of 2 the decedent upon being presented an affidavit made by or on behalf of the successor stating that 3 (1) the value of the entire estate, including exempt property, wherever located, 4 less liens, does not exceed [\$25,000]; and 5 (2) 30 days have elapsed since the death of the decedent; and 6 (3) no application or petition for the appointment of a personal representative is 7 pending or has been granted in any jurisdiction; and 8 (4) the claiming successor is entitled to payment or delivery of the property.
+9 (b) The person paying, delivering, or transferring, property as provided in this section is 10 discharged and released to the same extent as if the person dealt with a personal representative of 11 the decedent.
+The person is not required to see to the application of the personal property or 12 evidence thereof or to inquire into the truth of any statement in the affidavit.
+If any person to 13 whom an affidavit is delivered refuses to pay, deliver, or transfer any personal property or 14 evidence thereof, it may be recovered or its payment, delivery, or transfer compelled upon proof 15 of the person's right in a proceeding brought for the purpose by or on behalf of the persons 16 entitled thereto.
+Any person to whom payment, delivery, or transfer is made is accountable 17 therefor to any personal representative of the estate or to any other person having a superior 18 right.
+19 Reporter's Note 20 21 This section is an updated version of Sections 3-1201 and 3-1202 of the Uniform Probate Code.
+22 23 SECTION 2-802.
+SUMMARY ADMINISTRATION PROCEDURE FOR SMALL 24 ESTATE.
+25 (a) If it appears from the inventory and appraisal that the value of the entire estate, less

-10 Reporter's Note